eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 the user listing API with the parameter ``accountExpires=1`` and you will only see expired accounts.

-This functionality is used with the script *eduMFA-expired-users*.
+This functionality is used with the script *edumfa-expired-users*.

 .. _sql_resolver: